Dispatch Events Overview

 Filters Panel

-You can open a filters panel on the right side of the page to narrow down the list further.
+Click the filters panel to narrow down the list further.
 Depending on your configuration, filters may include:

 • Dispatch Status (on the All tab)